corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/token-selection.md

    lateinit var tokenSelection: TokenSelection
    ```

+   a.
 Create the criteria for the type of tokens we need and set a target amount:
    ```java
    // Assume we have an issuer who has created some coin states val bankX500 = MemberX500Name.parse(ISSUING_BANK_X500)